Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Section 27.2 of the Clerks of Courts Act.
 Unless paid in cash or pursuant

 to an order for withholding, the payment of the fee shall be by a separate

 instrument from the support payment and shall be made to the order of

-(f) An award ordered by a court upon entry of a dissolution judgment or upon entry of an award of maintenance following a reservation of maintenance in a dissolution judgment may be reasonably secured, in whole or in part, by life insurance on the
+(f) Maintenance secured by life insurance.
+An award ordered by a court upon entry of a dissolution judgment or upon entry of an award of maintenance following a reservation of maintenance in a dissolution judgment may be reasonably secured, in whole or in part, by life insurance on the

-payor's life on terms as to which the parties agree, or, if they do not agree, on such terms determined by the court,
+payor's life on terms as to which the parties agree or, if the parties do not agree, on such terms determined by the court,

 subject to the following: